Kokoen Garden 姫路城西御屋敷跡庭園 好古園

 Nine different walled gardens in one next to Himeji Castle

 Kokoen is a Japanese garden located next to Himeji Castle .
 It is made up of nine separate walled gardens designed in various styles reflective of Edo-period architecture.
 The gardens were opened in 1992 to commemorate the centenary of Himeji City .

 You can reach the garden on foot from Himeji Castle or Himeji Station.

 Kokoen is next to Himeji Castle, just a short walk from the castle's main gate.
 The garden is a 20-minute walk or five-minute bus ride from Himeji Station.

 Kokoen is built on the former site of the west residence of Himeji Castle's daimyo lord.
-There are nine different gardens within Kokoen, including a Japanese water garden, a tea garden, an evergreen garden, a bamboo garden, and a flower garden.
+There are nine different gardens within Kokoen, including the Garden with a Hill and Pond, Tea Ceremony Garden, Garden of Pine Trees, Garden of Bamboo, and Garden of Flowers.
 The gardens are designed to reflect the best of Japan's four seasons.